Tademait/ipk1/Readme.md

 # IPK Project 1 - Server info

-The first project for the BUT FIT course IPK year 21/22.
+The first project for the BUT FIT course IPK, year 21/22.
 A simple TCP server that provides basic information about the server.

-Author: Tadeáš Kozub _xkozub06_

-Contact: xkozub06@fit.vutbr.cz

 ### Installation